 In order to achieve optimal health, body composition and performance, a diet rich in high quality protein is important.
 A diet high in protein will help you preserve and build lean muscle mass, while keeping you feeling satisfied.

 Aim for a serving a protein dense food with each meal.
 A portion size of protein is visually about the size of the palm of your hand.
 Women should get one portion or protein per meal and men should aim for two.

 When possible choose organic, high quality protein meats.
 Focus on eating wild fish, grass fed beef and wild meats.
-Or opt for other protein dense foods like low fat cottage cheese, greek yogurt, eggs, and beans and legumes.
+Or opt for other protein dense foods like low fat cottage cheese, greek yogurt, eggs, and beans, legumes or supplement with protein powder.

 4. Eat healthy fats

 About 30% of your diet should come from fat.
 Aim for balance between saturated (Animal fats in eggs, dairy, cheese etc), monounsaturated (from extra vrigin olive oil, some nuts like almonds, cashews, pistachios and avocados) and polyunsaturated fats (from walnuts, flax seed, chia seeds, and fish oil/supplements) in order to optimize health and body composition.

 Aim to eliminate all trans and hydrogenated fats from your diet which impair insulin receptors in cells, slow metabolism and lead to high levels of LDL cholesterol in the body which increases your risk of heart disease.
 These fats are primarily found in processed an fast foods.